erhant/rustconnect-libp2p/README.md

 ## Usage

 You will need Rust to use this project.
-First, Clone the repository:
+Clone the repository to get started:

 ```sh
 git clone https://github.com/yourusername/rustconnect-libp2p